Sobach/smapy/docs/instagram_token.md

 ## Using token

-After enetering and storing token in KeyChain it can be used to gather data through [[Facebook connector]]:
+After enetering and storing token in KeyChain it can be used to gather data through [Instagram connector](/smapy/docs/instagram_connector/):

 ```python
 >>> from smapy.network_connectors.addons import KeyChain